- What are the TOEFL Primary® tests?

 - Who uses the tests, and how do they use them?

-The TOEFL Primary tests can be used to monitor student progress over time and, if appropriate, to place students in levels of English instruction.
+- The TOEFL Primary tests can be used to monitor student progress over time and, if appropriate, to place students in levels of English instruction.
 Learn about the various ways that teachers, parents and students use the TOEFL Primary tests.

 - What is the format of the tests?

-- Reading and Listening test — Step 1: paper delivered
+- Reading and Listening test — Step 1: paper or digitally delivered

-- Reading and Listening test — Step 2: paper delivered
+- Reading and Listening test — Step 2: paper or digitally delivered

-The TOEFL Primary Reading and Listening tests — Step 1 and Step 2 offer institutional testing so that schools can administer the tests to their own students.
-The TOFEL Primary Speaking test is given during fixed administration periods.
-Contact your local ETS Preferred Network office or the TOEFL Primary program to learn more.
+The TOEFL Primary® Reading and Listening tests — Step 1 and Step 2 — offer institutional testing so that schools can administer the tests to their own students.
+The TOEFL Primary® Speaking test is given during fixed administration periods.

 - How are the TOEFL Primary tests scored?

-Both of the TOEFL Primary Reading and Listening tests are scored locally by ETS Preferred Network offices and feature fast turnaround times.
+Both TOEFL Primary Reading and Listening tests are scored locally by ETS Preferred Network offices and feature fast turnaround times.
 The TOEFL Primary Speaking test is scored at ETS by ETS-trained raters.